Tento 40x40 cm LED ceiling panel – white and coloured light – black | Philips Hue UK

 Tento square ceiling panel – medium

-This simply-designed, medium-sized black LED panel lets you add warm-to-cool white light in any room of your home: wardrobes, garages, hallways and more.
+Designed with simplicity and smarts, this medium-sized black LED panel lets you add colourful light in any room of your home: wardrobes, garages, hallways and more.

 Light colour